mccbc/notes/notes.md

 **Recently Done**

+ - [X] Cut off every data point below counts=20, then say what fraction of the points have error bars that contain the high signal data?
+Should be about 60%, if it's more than that you've overestimated error, if it's under you've underestimated
+     - **Done!** We find that 22/32 (68%) of the higher N data points fall within the  errorbars of the lower N data points, consistent with 1 sigma error.

  - `montecarlo.cpp:865` is causing a segfault.
 Calls `InitializeAccelerationOpacity` when coherent_scattering is false.
      - `opacity.cpp:357-377` is the issue.
 Within `InitializeAccelerationOpacity`, there's a loop that seems to be causing the segfault.